-Mode and Interest Rate Changes.
-The Agency may elect (1) to change the intervals at which the interest rate is calculated with respect to all or part of the 2019 Series H Bonds (each change is a "Mode Change" with respect to the 2019 Series H Bonds to which that Mode Change applies, and the date on which each Mode Change is effective is a "Mode Change Date"), (2) to change all or part of the 2019 Series H Bonds to become variable rate bonds not required to be covered by a Liquidity Facility (each change an "Unenhanced Variable Rate Change" with respect to the 2019 Series H Bonds to which it applies, and the date of each change an "Unenhanced Variable Rate Change Date"), (3) to change all or a portion of the 2019 Series H Bonds to become FRNs or (4) to convert all or part of the 2019 Series H Bonds to bear interest at fixed rates to their maturity or to bear interest at an index rate (with respect to the 2019 Series H Bonds to which that conversion applies, a "Conversion," and the date on which that a Conversion is effective a "Conversion Date").
+Mode Changes.
+The Agency may elect (1) to change the intervals at which the interest rate is calculated with respect to all or part of the 2019 Series D Bonds (each change is a "Mode Change" with respect to the 2019 Series D Bonds to which that Mode Change applies, and the date on which each Mode Change is effective is a "Mode Change Date"), (2) to change all or part of the 2019 Series D Bonds to become variable rate bonds not required to be covered by a Liquidity Facility (each change an "Unenhanced Variable Rate Change" with respect to the 2019 Series D Bonds to which it applies, and the date of each change an "Unenhanced Variable Rate Change Date"), or (3) to convert all or part of the 2019 Series D Bonds to bear interest at fixed rates to their maturity or to bear interest at an index rate (with respect to the 2019 Series D Bonds to which that conversion applies, a "Conversion," and the date on which that a Conversion is effective a "Conversion Date").
 The Agency is to provide notice of a Mode Change, an Unenhanced Variable Rate Change or a Conversion to the Remarketing Agent, the Trustee, the Liquidity Provider, and the Tender Agent not less than 20 days before the applicable Mode Change Date, Unenhanced Variable Rate Change Date or Conversion Date.
 The Trustee is to provide notice of a Mode Change, an Unenhanced Variable Rate Change or a Conversion to DTC not less than 15 days before the applicable Mode Change Date, Unenhanced Variable Rate Change Date or Conversion Date.
-On each Mode Change Date, Unenhanced Variable Rate Change Date or Conversion Date, the 2019 Series H Bonds to which that Mode Change, Unenhanced Variable Rate Change or Conversion applies will be subject to mandatory tender for purchase.
-This Official Statement does not describe the 2019 Series H Bonds in any Mode other than a Weekly Mode or while an Alternate Liquidity Facility is in
+On each Mode Change Date, Unenhanced Variable Rate Change Date or Conversion Date, the 2019 Series D Bonds to which that Mode Change, Unenhanced Variable Rate Change or Conversion applies will be subject to mandatory tender for purchase.
+This Official Statement does not describe the 2019 Series D Bonds in any Mode other than a Weekly Mode or while an Alternate Liquidity Facility is in effect.

-For additional information with respect to the 2019 Series H Bonds, see also "Optional Redemption of 2019 Series H Bonds" below, "Appendix K - Certain Definitions With Respect to the 2019 Series H Bonds" and "Appendix L - Summary of Certain Provisions of and Relating to the Standby Bond Purchase Agreement."
+For additional information with respect to the 2019 Series D Bonds, see also "Optional Redemption of 2019 Series D Bonds" below, "Appendix K - Certain Definitions With Respect to the 2019 Series D Bonds" and "Appendix L - Summary of Certain Provisions of and Relating to the Standby Bond Purchase Agreement."